Using Large Language Models for Zero-Shot Natural Language Generation from Knowledge Graphs: Evaluating the effects of KG factualness

 Through Amazon's Mechanical Turk, we asked three annotators for each of our 210 graphs to evaluate the generated text for grammar and coherence (similarly to \citet{li2021few}), using two sliders.
 The Grammar slider had one end stating "\textit{The grammar in the text is extremely poor.
 It is not written in well-formed English.}" and the other stating "\textit{The grammar in the text is perfect.
 It is written in well-formed English.}".
 The Coherence slider stated "\textit{It is incoherent.
 The different parts of the text do not lead into each other.}" on one end and "\textit{It is highly coherent.
 The different parts of the text flow well into each other.}" on the other.
 To submit their responses, participants had to indicate whether they understood that the task was not aboud the factual accuracy of the text but rather how well it matches the prompt; three annotators indicated they did not understand this and their evaluations were thus discarded.
 The average ratings by condition are listed in Table~\ref{tab:grammaticity-coherence-by-condition}.
 The crowdworkers were paid $\$0.2$ per prompt they rated.
 34 unique crowdworkers participated, ranking an average of 18.5 prompts (SD = $20.0$, min = 1, max = 83).

 To evaluate the given ratings of grammaticity and coherence, we set up two Cumulative Link Mixed Models (CLMMs) to treat the ratings as an ordinal measure \cite{agresti2012categorical, christensen-2019-ordinal}.
+A recent study of how linear mixed models can be applied to scales of this type can be found by \citet{howcroft-rieser-2021-happens}.
 The factualness was treated as a fixed factor, with the identity of the annotator treated as a random factor.
 For grammaticity, the null model was not significantly different ($p = .0969$) from the model considering condition as a fixed factor, and as such we could not reject the null hypothesis that grammaticity was the same across all three conditions.

 For coherence, the data type was a significant factor ($p = .0363$), leading us to reject the null hypothesis that the three conditions were equally coherent.
 A post-hoc estimated marginal means analysis confirmed that \textbf{counterfactual} graphs were rated as less coherent than \textbf{factual} graphs when treating the identity of the annotator as a random factor ($p < .0001$), but the comparisons between counterfactual and fictional ($p = .394$) and fictional and factual ($p = .197$) were not significant.